Class Agnostic Instance-level Descriptor for Visual Instance Search: Experiment

 \subsection{The Performance of Feature Detector}

 Since the feature detector is the critical component in our pipeline, its effectiveness is further studied from two perspectives, namely the detection speed and the exhaustiveness in detecting latent instance regions from an image.
 The processing speed is compared to unsupervised object detectors such as Deep Spectral~\cite{deepspectral}, TokenCut~\cite{tokencut}, and CutLER~\cite{cutclr}.
 All of them are built on self-supervised ViT.
 For this reason, we only evaluate the time cost of processing one image.
-The speed efficiency is evaluated on CPU with single-thread.
+The speed efficiency is evaluated on CPU with a single thread.

 The average number of cuts that are carried out on one image, the average time of processing one image, and the time cost of one cut are shown in Table~\ref{tab:speed}.
 In TokenCut, CutLER, and CLAID~(NCut), NCut~\cite{ncut} is adopted to carry out the partition.
-The NCut is computationally intensive as it involves the eigenvalue decomposition on a matrix in big size.
+The NCut is computationally intensive as it involves the eigenvalue decomposition of a matrix of a large size.
 The time cost of one cut is much higher than that of the bisecting clustering adopted by CLAID.
 The processing time for CLAID~(NCut) is relatively shorter than the other methods based on NCut.
-The cut time becomes shorter since the cut is applied on the small subsets on the hierarchy.
+The cut time becomes shorter since the cut is applied to the small subsets of the hierarchy.
 Owing to the efficiency of bisecting clustering, CLAID is 6$\times$ faster than CLAID~(Ncut).

 To verify the ability of our detector in detecting the latent instance regions in an arbitrary image, we further study the performance of CLAID on \textit{COCO 20k} segmentation validation dataset.
 In this evaluation, CLAID is treated as an unsupervised instance detection method.
 The exhaustiveness is measured by the recall rate of the object instances in different categories that have been annotated in the dataset.
-The recall is evaluated with respect to mIoU score.
-Three detectors Deep Spectral~\cite{deepspectral}, TokenCut~\cite{tokencut} and CutLER~\cite{cutclr} are considered in the comparison.
+The recall is evaluated with respect to IoU score.
+Six detectors Deep Spectral~\cite{deepspectral}, TokenCut~\cite{tokencut}, CutLER~\cite{cutclr}, U2Seg\cite{cvpr24:u2seg}, Orth\cite{cvpr24:sun} and VoteCut~\cite{cvpr24:cuvler} are considered in the comparison.
 The detection performance is shown in Figure~\ref{fig:exhaust}.
-As seen from the figure, CLAID outperforms these detectors by a large margin because the hierarchical decomposition is able to discover more correct object regions.
+As seen from the figure, CLAID outperforms these detectors by a large margin.
+On the one hand, it largely owes to the hierarchical decomposition without the depth constraint.
+It allows the exhaustive detection of the latent instances.
+On the other hand, the introduction of ``dummy node'' filters out the detected invalid instance regions.